movementlabsxyz/MIP/README.md

 MDs and MIPs are assigned their PR number as soon as they are drafted.
 PRs that do not introduce a new MIP are also accepted.
 Thus, there will be gaps in the MIP number sequence.
 These gaps will also emerge when MIPs are deprecated or rejected.

+## Status Terms

+A MIP is proposed through a PR.
+It should at all times have one of the following statuses:
+- **Draft** - an MIP that is open for consideration.
+(It does not yet hold a MIP number)
+- **Review** - The MIP is under peer review.
+The MIP should receive an **MIP number** and the MIP should be registered in the MIP overview file.
+- **Accepted** - an MIP that has been accepted.
+All technical changes requested have been addressed by the author.
+There may be additional non-technical changes requested by the MIP editor.

+After acceptance the MIP is merged into `main` and the branch should be deleted.

+Addtionally, the following statuses are used for MIPs that are not actively being worked on:
+- **Stagnant** - an MIP that has not been updated for 6 months.
+- **Withdrawn** - an MIP that has not been updated for 6 months.